quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part01_About_the_edito.md

 :p How does the infinite server queueing modeling approach extend Yamada’s delayed S-shaped model?
 ??x
 The infinite server queueing modeling approach extends by providing a flexible description of uncertainties in both software failure occurrence and fault-removal times.
-It assumes that the total number of detected failures follows a nonhomogeneous Poisson process with mean \(H(t)\), and fault removal times are independently and identically distributed according to the cumulative probability distribution function \(G(t)\). x??
+It assumes that the total number of detected failures follows a nonhomogeneous Poisson process with mean $H(t)$, and fault removal times are independently and identically distributed according to the cumulative probability distribution function $ G(t)$. x??

 ---